Georgia Wildlife Resources Division

 |Target||Target spring spawn crappie from March to April in the shallows of Kellogg, Illinois, Sixes, Sweetwater, and Tanyard Creeks, as well as the Etowah and Little River areas of the lake.
 During summer, seek deeper brush piles or other fish attractors located on humps and channel ledges, as crappie will concentrate in deeper habitat during this time.
 Those wishing to beat the summer heat may try night fishing with lights and light tackle near docks and bridges.
 During fall and winter, target crappie near old stream channel ledges in Allatoona's many coves.
 Kellogg and Tanyard Creeks are both good winter crappie haunts.|

 |Prospect||Carp and gar are numerous.
 Carp are widely distributed and grow to moderately large sizes.
 Most will be around 5 pounds, with the biggest carp approaching 15 pounds.
 Gar are strong fighters and abundant around Allatoona.
 Gar 3 feet in length are typical, but 4-footers can also be found. |

 White bass are also common in Allatoona's waters.
 Most will run around a pound, in size, but better fish may top the two pound mark.
 While they don't reach the large sizes attained by striped or hybrid striped bass, white bass still have the "fight" of their larger brethren.
-DNR sample data indicates white bass numbers will be much higher than normal in 2014.
+White bass numbers are again expected to be much higher than normal in 2015.
 This could be a banner year for anglers pursuing these "mini-linesides".